 Do you find that your gums are inflamed, red, puffy, and maybe even bleed after you’ve brushed?
 Normally this is a surefire sign that there is plaque and tartar building up near the gumline, which in turn means that you haven’t been brushing effectively.
 Assuming the issue persists, you should check your technique and inspect your teeth for other signs of plaque.

 While these measures can help you to identify some of the signs that your teeth aren’t being brushed effectively – the best way is to go for a dental checkup.
-During your next checkup with a Bath dentist be sure to express any concerns you may have, and ask the dentist whether they feel your brushing has room for improvement.
+During your next checkup with a Greenwich dentist be sure to express any concerns you may have, and ask the dentist whether they feel your brushing has room for improvement.
 Not only will this give you a definite answer as to whether or not your brushing is effective, but if it isn’t your dentist should also be able to help you identify the shortcomings in your technique and provide you with advice on how to improve it.